 A CEO said this to me about a year ago.
 I’d run into him at a conference.
 As we sat down at lunch together, he shared something that had happened to him recently…

-A few months prior, he had asked his team a question through Know Your Company (they’re a happy customer!).
+A few months prior, he had asked his team a question through Know Your Team (they’re a happy customer!).
 The question was:

 “Would you like a new office chair?”

 The CEO initially thought the question was a little silly, to be frank.
 Did office chairs really matter?
 He doubted anything meaningful would come of the question, but he decided to ask it anyway.